kzhovn/uri-commands-obsidian/README.md

 This plugin allows you to add custom URI commands to the command palette.
 Can be used with the [Obsidian URI scheme](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI), as well as any other URI scheme your computer supports.

 ### Placeholders
 You can use the placeholders below in your URI.
-All of these are [URL-encoded](https://en.wikipedia.org/wiki/Percent-encoding) for you, so you don't need to worry about your text having any unescaped illegal or reserved characters.
+All of these are [URL-encoded](https://en.wikipedia.org/wiki/Percent-encoding) for you unless you turn off URL-encoding, so you don't need to worry about your text having any unescaped illegal or reserved characters.

 All commands with placeholders are hidden when there is no active file.